4 Online Masters Degree Programs Available in Interdisciplinary Studies

-A master degree in liberal arts online is, by nature, an interdisciplinary pursuit.
+A masters in interdisciplinary studies online is, by nature, an interdisciplinary pursuit.
 Master-level study in the liberal arts teaches you a lot about many different subjects.
 Then you can put that knowledge to the test against your own developing values and ideals.

-The master-level study of liberal arts appeals to... the online student who is curious about many different things.
+A masters in interdisciplinary studies online appeals to the... online student who is curious about many different things.
 You'll be encouraged to tailor your studies to your own individual interests.

 You'll study history's cultural, social, and philosophical concepts through the ages, taking courses in the humanities, history, literature, philosophy, the arts, theology, politics, policy, and international affairs.